galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 key_points:
   - variants in *M. tuberculosis* sequencing data can be discovered using common microbial bioinformatics tools
   - it is not enough to just call variants, variant calling involves multiple quality control steps
-  - the choice of reference genome and some quality control procedures are species specific, and require knowledge of the organism in question
+  - the choice of reference genome and some quality control procedures are species-specific, and require knowledge of the organism in question
+  - batches of samples can be processed using Galaxy dataset collections and workflows
 contributors:
   - pvanheus
   - slugger70